HiveRunner/HiveRunner/README.md

 # Hive version compatibility

-- This version of HiveRunner is built for Hive 3.1.2.
+- This version of HiveRunner is built for Hive 4.0.x.
+- For Hive 3.x support please use HiveRunner 6.x.
 - For Hive 2.x support please use HiveRunner 5.x.
 - Command shell emulations are provided to closely match the behaviour of both the Hive CLI and Beeline interactive shells.
 The desired emulation can be specified in your `pom.xml` file like so:

         <plugin>
             <groupId>org.apache.maven.plugins</groupId>
             <artifactId>maven-surefire-plugin</artifactId>
-            <version>2.21.0</version>
+            <version>3.5.1</version>
             <configuration>
                 <systemProperties>
                     <!-- Defaults to HIVE_CLI, other options include BEELINE and HIVE_CLI_PRE_V200 -->